 Any clarification of the above procedures may be obtained by discussing them with the health officers on duty at the health lodge.

 The camp has emergency phone numbers posted near all camp office telephones and FM radio communication throughout the camp.
 In an emergency, the camp director, or designee, will initiate emergency procedures depending upon the situation.
-During emergencies, adult leaders should supervise their own unit’s response appropriately.
+During emergencies, adult leaders should supervise their own ship’s response appropriately.

 In the event of a fire or other hazardous condition that requires evacuation of the camp, instructions will be provided by the camp staff at the Grand Pavilion on procedures to follow to exit camp as quickly as possible, while maintaining accountability of staff and campers.